Ramona Valley AVA: Climate

 temperature required for grapevine growth.
 The Ramona Valley viticultural area receives an average annual rainfall of 16.5 inches.
 This rainfall total is more than that of the lower coastal valleys, but less than the 31 in average received at Julian in the higher mountains to the east of the Ramona Valley area.
+The USDA plant hardiness zones range from 9a to 10a.

 Soils

 Ramona Valley viticultural area has a variety of soil types due to its differing landforms, slopes, and geology.
 The mountains surrounding the area consist of igneous rock.
 Also, the mid-slopes to the east and west of the Ramona Valley floor have the reddish coloration of San Marcos Gabbro, a mafic rock type.
 Mafic rock formations are known to generate nutrient-rich soil, which is ideal for agriculture.
 Soil series of the Ramona Valley viticultural area include Ramona, Visalia, Los Posas, and Fallbrook loams.
 The Ramona soil series, as documented in the 1973 U.S. Soil Conservation Service Soil Survey for San Diego County, consists of well-drained, very deep sandy loams with sandy clay loam subsoil.
 This series is found between the 200 and 1800 ft elevations on terraces and alluvial fans.